japila-books/spark-sql-internals/mkdocs/spark-sql-LogicalPlan.md

+title: LogicalPlan

-== [[LogicalPlan]] LogicalPlan Contract -- Logical Relational Operator with Children and Expressions / Logical Query Plan
+# LogicalPlan -- Logical Relational Operator with Children and Expressions / Logical Query Plan

 `LogicalPlan` is an extension of the <<spark-sql-catalyst-QueryPlan.adoc#, QueryPlan contract>> for <<implementations, logical operators>> to build a *logical query plan* (i.e. a tree of logical operators).